justind000/nRF-IoT/README.md

 *****This uses the modified RF24 library available here https://github.com/gcopeland/RF24.
 You'll need to replace your RF24 library with this one to compile.

+Most of this was implemented using the original RF24 driver available here http://maniacbug.github.io/RF24/

+Some ideas and code were also taken from this project https://github.com/mic159/ArduinoMesh

-It operates uses broadcasts and as such does not use or need any addresses.
+It operates using broadcasts and as such does not use or need any addresses.

+To get this working, the most straight-forward setup is with three boards.
+Burn node, relay, and base to each and they should all start talking to each other.
+Other possible setups would be two or more relays, or relays and a base.
+There is some testing code in the relays to send out a broadcast (look at the bottom for Serial.read), negating the need for a node.

 It is structured as follows: